ericniebler/stl2/ext/proxy/Dxxxx.md

 Looking forward to a constrained version of the STL, there is one additional problem: the algorithm constraints must accommodate iterators with proxy reference types.
 This is particularly vexing for the higher-order algorithms that accept functions that are callable with objects of the iterator's value type.

+TODO: Why is this an important problem to solve?

 Note that not all iterators that return rvalues are proxy iterators.
 If the rvalue does not stand in for another object, it is not a proxy.
 For instance, an iterator that adapts another by multiplying each element by 2 is not a proxy iterator.
 The Palo Alto report lifts the onerous requirement that Forward iterators have true reference types, so they solve the "rvalue iterator" problem.
 However, as we show below, that is not enough to solve the "proxy iterator" problem.

 ## Proxy Iterator problems